sheingelzs/Rialo-Predict/README.md

-# Rialo-Alpha Core
+# The Nexus Alpha Core
-Rialo Market Predictor App (opsional)